-Annex D6 Peer Review of ERM Oil Spill Report
+Annex D6 Peer Review of ERM Oil Spill Report The oil spill modelling report was peer reviewed by PRDW.
+The oil spill modelling report was updated prior to the release of the Draft EIA Report in September 2018.
+It was updated for the Final EIA Report to incorporate the Annex into the text to make it easier for stakeholders to see their comments have been addressed.
+These changes are underlined.
 07 September 2018 Our Reference: S2001-94-LT-ERM001 ERM Southern Africa (Pty) Ltd 1st Floor Great Westerford 240 Main Road Rondebosch Cape Town 7700 ATTENTION: MS V STEVENS Dear Vicky EIA FOR OFFSHORE DRILLING IN BLOCK ER 236: PEER REVIEW OF OIL SPILL MODELLING REPORT 1.
 INTRODUCTION ERM has been appointed by Eni to conduct an Environmental Impact Assessment (EIA) for an offshore exploration drilling programme in Block ER 236, off the east coast of South Africa.
 The EIA includes an oil spill modelling study undertaken by ERM.
 ERM have appointed PRDW to undertake an independent peer review of the oil spill modelling study.
 The peer review included the following tasks: - Initial discussion with team to discuss and confirm approach to the modelling studies; - Review of the modelling results and provision of comments to the team; - Review of the modelling report; and - Drafting a peer review report (this document).

 This peer review is based on the following report received from ERM on 4 September 2018: Environmental Impact Assessment: Oil Spill Modelling Report, Exploration of the Block ER236 Block, South Africa, September 4, 2018, Final Report, File: "Final Eni-SA_Oil Spill Modelling_Report_Rev2.pdf".

-2. GENERAL COMMENTS The oil spill modelling study has been undertaken by well qualified and experienced modellers and utilises the well-established GEMSS (Generalized Environmental Modelling System for Surfacewaters) model, specifically the following sub-models: - GEMSS-COSIM for three-dimensional oil spill dispersion; and - GEMSS-GIFT for three-dimensional particle dispersion and deposition.
-PRDW Africa (Pty) Ltd www.prdw.com Sth Floor, Nedbank Building, Clock Tower Precinct Victoria and Alfred Waterfront, Cape Town PO Box 50023, Waterfront, 8002, South Africa Tel: + 27 21 418 3830 Fax: + 27 21 418 3834 info@ordw.com Company Registration Number: 2004/011287/07
+2. GENERAL COMMENTS

+The oil spill modelling study has been undertaken by well gualified and experienced modellers and utilises the well-established GEMSS (Generalized Environmental Modelling System for Surfacewaters) model, specifically the following sub-models:

+- GEMSS-COSIM for three-dimensional oil spill dispersion; and

+- GEMSS-GIFT for three-dimensional particle dispersion and deposition.

+ritow Africa (rty) Ltu

+5th Floor, Nedbank Building, Clock Tower F

+Victoria and Alfred Waterfront, Cape Town

+www.prdw.com

+PO Box 50023, Waterfront, 8002, South Africa Tel: + 27 21 418 3830 Fax: + 27 21 418 3834 info@prdw.com

+Tower Precinct

+Company Registration Number: 2004/011287/07